 Overall, the focus on practical implementation and enforcement will ensure that all FATF members and other countries have systems that deliver results and lead to a stronger and safer global financial system.

-1. Since publishing this statement, the FATF has revised its procedures for the fourth round of AML/CFT evaluations, in particular the timelines for publication and other procedures following the Plenary discussion.
+1. Since publishing this statement, the FATF has revised its Procedures for the FATF Fourth Round of AML/CFT Mutual Evaluations, in particular the timelines for publication and other procedures following the Plenary discussion.